-Catamaran Black & White heads out 5 times a week to beautiful Klein Curacao: Monday, Tuesday, Wednesday, Thursday and Saturday.
+Catamaran BlueFinn heads out 5 times a week to beautiful Klein Curacao: Monday, Tuesday, Wednesday, Thursday and Saturday.
 Departure is at 8:30 am at Zanzibar, Jan Thiel Beach, where we return around 5:00 pm.

-The trip is all-inclusive: boat, snorkel gear, BBQ buffet, drinks and crew.
-You pay $109,- for this full day trip, children 4 to 12 years pay $55,- while younger kids (0-3 years) travel along for free.
+The trip is all-inclusive: catamaran, crew, extensive BBQ lunch, premium open bar, snorkel mask and pipe.
+You pay US$ 109,- for this full day trip, children 4 to 12 years pay US$ 55,- while younger kids (0-3 years) travel along for free.

 Don’t hesitate!
-Step aboard the 75ft Catamaran Black & White and let Curacaos newest and largest Catamaran take you there!
+Step aboard the Catamaran BlueFinn and let Curacaos newest and largest Catamaran take you there!